-3.04.1 Either with, or without, reasonable intervention from the crew, a yacht shall be capable of self-righting from an inverted position.
-Self righting shall be achievable whether or not the riq is intact.
-Boats with moveable/variable ballast shall this comply with requirement in flat water using manual power only and shall demonstrate that any equipment to be used in rerighting the boat is ready for use at all times and will function and is useable by the crew with the boat inverted.
+Either with, or without, reasonable intervention from the 3.04.1 crew, a yacht shall be capable of self-righting from an inverted position.
+Self righting shall be achievable whether or not the rig is intact.
+Boats with moveable/variable ballast shall comply with this requirement in flat water using manual power only and shall demonstrate that any equipment to be used in rerighting the boat is ready for use at all times and will function and is useable by the crew with the boat inverted.
 Re-righting the boat shall not require flooding any part of the boat.